yuabrahamliu/proRate/README.md

-# elongHMM
+# proRate

-This program provides functions used to infer RNA Polymerase 2 (Pol2) elongation rate from Pro-seq/Gro-seq bam files using a 2-state hidden Markov model (HMM).
+This program provides functions used to infer RNA Polymerase 2 (Pol2) elongation rate from Pro-seq/Gro-seq bam files using a least sum of square (LSS) method.

 ## Usage